thej01/moonwarmer-example-mods/README.md

         Same structure as a chapter(num) folder.
 ```

+> [!NOTE]
-**It should be noted that for non-lts demo mods, chapter0 and _everychapter are the folders that always get loaded.**
+> For non-lts demo mods, chapter0 and _everychapter are the folders that always get loaded.

 _moonwarmer.json is a crucial file that stores information about your mod.
 Read about it below.